Commencement

 Get Ready to Celebrate

-Graduating doctoral students: Get ready for an exciting weekend full of traditions, celebration and community.
+Brown’s Commencement is an exciting weekend full of traditions, celebration and community.

 Wearing Regalia